 To get you started with global load balancing as quickly as possible, we’re publishing a deployment guide, Global Server Load Balancing with Amazon Route 53 and NGINX Plus.
 It explains step by step how to configure all components – Route 53 for GSLB, NGINX Plus to load balance traffic in each region, and open source NGINX to serve domain content from the regions.

 Experienced with Route 53 but new to NGINX Plus?
-Take advantage of our 30-day free trial or contact us for a live demo, and see for yourself how NGINX Plus can boost the performance and manageability of your applications hosted in AWS.
+Take advantage of our free 30-day trial today or contact us to discuss your use cases, and see for yourself how NGINX Plus can boost the performance and manageability of your applications hosted in AWS.